WCC Councillors’ Grant Fund 2017-18: round 2 (selected Cllrs only)

 The Warwickshire County Council Councillors’ Grant Fund is aimed at community and voluntary organisations.
-The Fund provides County Councillors within North Leamington and Kenilworth with a pot of over £17,000 to support small-scale projects within their area that support the following outcomes:
+The Fund provides Warwickshire County Councillors with a small pot of funding to support small-scale projects within their area that support the following outcomes:

 - Warwickshire’s communities and individuals are supported to be safe, healthy and independent;

 - Warwickshire’s economy is vibrant and supported by the right jobs, training, skills and infrastructure.

 All applications should aim to build community solutions to local issues and improve the health and wellbeing of people living in Warwickshire.
 In particular, applications which address one or more of the following priority categories will be favoured:

 The majority of funding for 2017-18 was allocated through initial launch of the fund.
 However, there is a small amount of funding still available in certain divisions, as outlined below:

 - Coleshill North and Water Orton Division: Cllr David Reilly